anttisalonen/progbook/rst/web_tips.rst

   * Who are the most active (or best) users of the game
   * How do the high score lists evolve over time

-* Visualise the high score list in some other way, like as a 3D scene
+* Visualise the high score list in some other way, e.g. as a 3D scene
 * Fetch the high score list periodically and automatically email an alert when the list has changed

 It's often beneficial to expose such an API for reasons like this.